bbgua85776540/CMMST/README.md

 # CMMST
+This repository contains the source code for the Cross-Modal Multiscale Transformer(CMMST) model.

 ## Datasets

 Chenglei Wu, Zhihao Tan, Zhi Wang, and Shiqiang Yang.
 [2017]. *A Dataset for Exploring User Behaviors in VR Spherical Video Streaming.* In Proceedings of the ACM MMSys 2017.